 - Suitability of the fellow’s home and/or host organisation to support the fellowship project.

 - Intention of the fellow’s home organisation to develop and commit to a career post-fellowship or re-integration plan.

 The requested EDCTP contribution per project should not exceed EUR 150,000.
 The funding level is 100% of eligible costs.

 The legal entity employing the successful fellow (‘host organisation’) will be required to sign a General EDCTP2 mono-beneficiary grant agreement .

 Applicant legal entities (host organisations) selected for funding from this Call for Proposals will be required to conclude an employment agreement with the fellows prior to the conclusion of the EDCTP2 grant agreement.

 Application process and guidance

 - The application must be submitted online via EDCTPgrants

 - Only registered users of EDCTPgrants system can apply for grants and therefore you are advised to register on the system as soon as possible

-- For questions related to this call for proposals, please contact: Dr Montserrat Blázquez-Domingo at email@example.com.
+- For questions related to this call for proposals, please access the call-specific FAQ (PDF) or contact: Dr Montserrat Blázquez-Domingo at email@example.com.